 These shoes edge fairly well due to the P3 permanent platform, but they are softer than the Butora Acro, and the La Sportiva Kataki which edge better.

 They also don't edge quite like the "no edge" La Sportiva Genius, which most of our testers preferred for standing on dime edges in dead vertical terrain.
 The wide, slightly asymmetrical shape of the Skwama places the big toe in a perfect position to feel small edges and toe in hard with precision, but since they are soft in the mid sole for flexing and smearing, you won't feel as much support on foot work intensive climbs as you would with a stiffer shoe, such as the Scarpa Instinct VS.

 A slim profile and a wide mid foot make the Skwamas a crack climbing powerhouse for our hobbit-footed lead tester.

 The low volume fit in the front of the toes is ideal for wiggling into thinner cracks all the way down to tight .75 camalots.
 This soft shoe also allowed our testers to wedge their toes into crackless corners and use them as footholds.
 The single velcro closure is located high on the upper of the shoe, so it doesn't cause discomfort or get in the way on tight hand cracks.
 While effective for swimming up offwidths and chimneys, you'll likely want to throw some socks on or opt for a shoe with some ankle protection.
 More difficult thin cracks are often too small to use your feet in, fortunately, the Skwamas can still edge on jibs and edges found on granite faces.
-These shoes climbed cracks better than any other models in our selection, but they couldn't best our Top Pick For Crack Climbing, the La Sportiva Kataki.
+These shoes climbed cracks better than many other models in our selection, but they couldn't best our Top Pick For Crack Climbing, the La Sportiva Kataki.

 The sensitive Skwamas make it easy to know when you are toed into a pocket and ready to push hard with your feet.